aryan6673/aryan6673/README.md

 <img align="right" src="https://miro.medium.com/v2/resize:fit:948/0*wfWu3GMzy7ZW5piN" width="220">

 I can do mathematical calculations on a quantum computer.
-I have mathematical coding skills for vectors, matrices, and eigenvalues — this is the core of quantum computing.
+I have mathematical coding skills for vectors, matrices, and eigenvalues.
 I learned the math from 3Blue1Brown's *"Essence of Linear Algebra"* and Complex Numbers (just the basics works for me right now).

 I can solve complex mathematical problems using: